androportal/anuduino/doc/getting_started.rst

 Uploading from commandline
 --------------------------

-How to use the command line tool:
+How to use the micronucelus command line tool:

 #.
 You can either use the **micronucelus** binary already available in the `Digispark-Arduino IDE <http://digistump.com/wiki/digispark/tutorials/connecting>`_ which you must have already downloaded by now.